umami-software/umami

 How is umami architected?

-umami is organized into 4 architecture layers: App Routes, Components, Database Layer, Tracker.
-Loosely coupled — components are relatively independent.
+umami is organized into 4 architecture layers: Client Tracker, Web Application, API Layer, Data Layer.
+Data flows through 5 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through umami?